-- Compression: Putting pressure on a body region - Dressing: Putting material on a body region for protection - Immobilization: Limiting or preventing motion of an external body region - Packing: Putting material in a body region - Traction: Exerting a pulling force on a body region in a distal direction require extensive design, fabrication or fitting are coded in the rehabilitation section.
-The qualifier character is not specified in the placement section; thus the qualifier value is always no qualifier.
+- Compression: Putting pressure on a body region - Dressing: Putting material on a body region for protection - Immobilization: Limiting or preventing motion of a body region - Packing: Putting material in a body region or orifice - Traction: Exerting a pulling force on a body region in a distal direction and do not require any extensive design, fabrication or fitting.
+Placement of devices that require extensive design, fabrication or fitting are coded in the rehabilitation section.
+The qualifier character is not specified in the placement section; thus the qualifier value is always No Qualifier.